bsmith96/Qlab-Scripts/README.md

 ### Template cues

-The current generation of scripts in `09 Routing` work using templates.
+The current generation of scripts in `Routing` work using templates.
 This means you can quickly and easily set levels, crosspoints, etc. to multiple 'defaults' via a quick dialog box.

 To use these, you must set `templateCueListName` and `templateGroupCueName` in User Defined Variables.
 It will then use every audio file in the group cue as an option, and copy the appropriate routing from there, up to the count of your "Output Channel Count" value.